xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 Undefined symbol: _OBJC_CLASS_$_MyLoggerInternal
 ```

 The issue here is that the static library doesn't contain any symbols from the `MyLoggerInternal` module.
-We will resolve this error shortly.
+We will resolve this error later.
 Now let's revisit our module map definition.
 As the name suggests, `MyLoggerInternal` is a module private to `MyLogger`.
 It is implementation details that shouldn't be exposed externally.
-Therefore, this module shouldn't be revealed in the module map.
+Therefore, this module shouldn't show up in the module map.

 To workaround this, we can use [an undocumented feature](https://forums.swift.org/t/update-on-implementation-only-imports/26996) called `@_implementationOnly`.
 This means we are ensuring that the imported module can only be used for the implementation of our module, not as part of the module's API.